shelialia/tp/docs/AboutUs.md

 [[github](http://github.com/salads-source)]
 [[portfolio](team/salads-source.md)]

-* Role: Developer
+* Role: Integration
-* Responsibilities: Dev Ops + Threading
+* Responsibilities: In charge of versioning of the code, maintaining the code repository, integrating various parts of the software to create a whole.

 ### James Doe